PrivateVPN is a no-frills VPN that is both secure and flexible. It aims to suit the needs of all kinds of VPN users.

 Fortunately, you are backed by their awesome 30-day money-back guarantee should anything go awry.
 And you have streaming options if you’re looking for a VPN for Netflix.

-If you’re not in the U.S. though, you should try looking elsewhere, starting with our top 10 list.
+In general, none of these features stand out to us.
+You should try looking elsewhere, starting with our top 10 list.